adityaghku/pokemon-reinforcement-learning/README.md

 The environment is rendered using PyBoy

+Reward Function:
+1.

+Progress:
+1. With the standing penalty it started to explore a lot more and open the start menu less as time progressed

 Disclaimer: I used LLMS such as ChatGPT and Grok for the code snippet generation